MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/edit-rates.md

 >
 > - Changes you make to your organization's custom rate apply to all drives for the year.
 For example, if you make a change in 2019, the custom rate applies to your organization's drives for 2019.
 Drives made in past years are not affected.
 >
-> - This feature is only available for US based organizations and users.
-For UK and Canada organizations, please do not adjust the custom rate.
+> - This feature is available for US, UK, and Canada organizations.
+If rates are not defined, rates will default to the country’s current mileage rate.